-- 1. Permission to be obtained from the head of the department and validated by the Business Office for a fee of one dollar, and filed with the Registrar at least four days before the date of the examination. - Must be taken at a date fixed by the Calendar. - 3.
-Will be searching in character, strictly graded, and four hours in length. - 4.
-The passing grade is B. - 5.
-Absence from the examination, after a permit has been granted, gives a grade of F. - No student is eligible who has registered for or has been given a grade in the course. - 7.
-The Registrar supervises the examination. - 8.
-Student must currently or previously be registered in the College. - g.
-Credit thus earned is applicable toward a degree from this College only.
+1. Permission to be obtained from the head of the department and the Academic Dean and validated by the Business Office for a fee of one dollar, and filed with the Registrar at least four days before the date of the examination.

+2. Must be taken at a date fixed by the Calendar.

+3. May not be taken to satisfy any part of the last 30 semester credit hours required for graduation.

+4. Will be searching in character, strictly graded, and four hours in length.

+5. The passing grade is "B".

+6. Absence from the examination, after a permit has been granted, gives a grade of F.

+7. No student is eligible who has registered for or has been given a grade in the course.

+8. The Registrar supervises the examination.

+9. Student must currently or previously be registered in the College.

+10. Credit thus earned is applicable toward a degree from this College only.

+11. In some instances, credit is granted on the basis of Advanced Placement Tests given by the College Entrance Examination Board.
+Further information may be obtained from the appropriate Academic Department Head.